 Midterm Assessment: Week of Monday, Nov.
+7

-1 Final Exam: Monday, Dec.
-20, 1:10-4pm (Registrar's projected time slot)
+Final Exam: Monday, Dec.
+19, 1:10-4pm (Registrar's projected time slot)

 If you know that you will have a conflict with the final exam date, you should not take this class.

 Although it is subject to change up until the Registrar confirms final exam dates midway through the semester, the ultimate exam date is almost always the same as the projected one.
 Please take this date into consideration when making travel plans for the end of the semester, since Columbia University only allows final exams to be taken outside of the scheduled slot in extreme circumstances such as a medical or family emergency.
-If you are a student athlete and anticipate that you might be traveling during one or both of the exam dates, please come talk to me before the end of the second week of class to see if there will be a possibility of making alternate testing plans.
+If you are a student athlete and anticipate that you might be traveling during the final exam date, please come talk to me before the end of the second week of class to see if there will be a possibility of making alternate testing plans.

 Extra Credit.
 There is no extra credit in this course.
-The weekly quizzes, Midterm Wrapper, and points for participation are built in as ways for students to earn high scores on a substantial portion of the coursework.
+The weekly quizzes, Midterm Wrapper, and points for participation are built in as ways for students to earn high scores on a substantial portion of the coursework simply by putting in the effort.
 If you are eager to do well in this course, make sure you keep up with the readings and quizzes, set aside time to spend on your written work, complete the Midterm Wrapper, and pay attention to the feedback your TA gives you on your assignments.

-Class Policies
+Course Policies